Our ode to the mighty pencil on this, the National Pencil Day!

 It was then that something deep and dark broke in the soul of the younger sibling.
 Something ancient and evil awoke in the heart of that young child.
 A black stain that had always been there, but now knew that its time had come.

 It searched for the closest instrument of war at hand.
 The options were limited.
 But there, on the table, was something that would suffice in this hour of great need.
 A lonely, innocent pencil.
-There it rested from its academic efforts.
-There it lied, pure and undefiled, perfectly oblivious to the horrors that awaited.
+There it rested from its academic efforts; pure and undefiled, perfectly oblivious to the horrors that awaited.

 The younger stretched out his hand, took the pencil, and lunged at the elder.
 He stabbed him then.
 He stabbed him with force, anger, and indignation.
 The elder stood there, shards of a pencil lodged in his hand, confusion etched on his face.
 How had it come to this?